NickRamsey6/cs12dotnet8/Chapter05/README.md

 ## My takeaways / Questions / Notes
 Building a project will compile the referenced dependencies and copy the class library.dll to the local bin folder.
+Methods of a class can access properties/values of the class without needing to be passed in.
+Do we often write overloaded methods?
+Why do we use DateTimeOffset?
+Methods vs functions?